 It doesn't take much to make buttercream: butter, icing sugar, flavoured extract and a few drops of milk.
 Buttercream is one of the most popular cake toppings as it can be made into different flavours, different colours and can be presented in a variety of ways too, from piped swirls to a smooth palette-knife finish.
 You can also turn your buttercream into a frosting by swapping the butter for cream cheese instead.

-Top tip: If your buttercream is too loose or runny add some more icing sugar or pop it into the fridge to set a little before piping onto your cake.
+Top tip: If your buttercream is too loose or runny, add some more icing sugar or pop it into the fridge to set a little before piping it onto your cake.

 Recipes to try using buttercream: